goal:

 Understand Sleep-Onset Associations

-Sleep-onset associations are items and rituals that signal to the brain that it’s time to fall asleep.
-Your child needs to choose these associations to aid in falling asleep.
+Sleep-onset associations are objects and rituals that signal to the brain that it’s time to fall asleep.
+Your child needs to choose one or two objects and one or two rituals that will help them to fall asleep.

 Your child should select a toy, blanket, pillow, or other item.
 This item will serve as a cue that it’s time for sleep.

-In addition to the sleep-onset item, your child should also establish a bedtime ritual.
-This could include a short conversation with you, a prayer, or some reading.
+In addition to the sleep-onset item, your child should also establish a sleep-onset ritual.
+The ritual could be a short conversation with you, a prayer, or some reading.
 These steps are effective for both young children and older children with developmental delays.

 -

-Start with a consistent wake-up time.
+It might surprise you, but the wake up time is more important than the bedtime.
 Wake your child or adolescent up at the same time each morning.
 This is the best strategy for all children and youth, regardless of age.
+Choose the wake up time that works best for your child and your family.
+This is one choice that you get to make- not your child.

-During the training period, it’s best to keep things very consistent.
+During the training period, keep things very consistent.
+Wake your child up at the same time every morning for 2 to 4 weeks.
+Don’t allow your child to sleep in.
+Usually, this also means no napping.
 Sleeping in makes it harder for your child’s brain to master good sleeping habits.

 The Role of Naps